Coughee Brothaz: Odd Squad

 Whereas Odd Squad is the group, Coughee Brothaz is the clique, consisting of an innumerable number of members, thus unlimited amount of talent.
 Coughee Brothaz, founded by Odd Squad released the albums Waitin' Our Turn in 2007 and Fresh Brew in 2011.

 The term "coughee" was created by Original Coughee Brothaz Tony and Boomer (Cleo) Father.
 Who suggested that the teens find another way to express themselves.
 HE (Pops) suggested calling it Coughee.
 Thus the Coughee Brothaz shortly followed.
 Devin the dude, Odd Squad front man, coined the phrase creating a platform for all of artists, producers, singers, writers etc. of His clique -So they might have an opportunity to showcase their talents.

 In a 2019 podcast interview with Donnie Houston, Rob Quest stated: “Coughee is a code word that one of our friends made up that he would use in front of his parents, he had elderly parents, so people would come over…he would be like ‘hey man we out back sippin’ coughee’… that was code for ‘I got one in the air in the back, come hit the weed.’”

+Coughee (brand)

+In 2025, Odd Squad front man Devin the Dude launched Coughee – by Devin the Dude, a coffee-themed hemp/cannabis lifestyle brand that extends the long-running “coughee” ethos associated with the Coughee Brothaz clique.
+The brand positions itself as a boutique line of lifestyle products and apparel..

+As of 2025, offerings listed on the official site include THCA flower (e.g., the flagship strain “Coughagatto”), live-resin vapes, Delta-9 gummies, pre-rolls, and apparel/accessories.
+Site materials indicate hemp products comply with the 2018 Farm Bill (<0.3% Δ9 THC by weight), while cannabis items are sold via regulated markets and not online.